-The syllabus is designed for the students to learn and understand the basic structured organised organization of computers and the working of each functional component.
-It gives a brief overview of the structured organisation of a computer, simple Von Neumann machine organisation, instruction execution in it, memory hierarchy, types of memories, organisation of main memory, IO buses and their operation.
-The features of Intel x86 architecture, design principles of modern computers and the features of RISC and CISC are introduced.
-Then the architecture of 8088, its addressing modes, instruction set and elements of assembly language programming are illustrated, leading to development of simple assembly language programs.
+The syllabus is designed for the students to learn and understand the basic organization of computers and the working of its functional components.
+It gives a brief overview of the organisation of a computer, simple Von Neumann machine organisation of IAS computer, memory format and instruction execution in it.
+Then memory hierarchy, types of memories, organisation of main memory, types of IO buses, and their operation and timing diagrams are presented.
+Then the elements of cache memory design, its mapping functions and replacement algorithms are emphasised followed by performance estimation of disk drives under interrupt driven and DMA driven approaches are discussed.
+Then the architecture of Intel x86, its addressing modes, instruction set and elements of assembly language programming are illustrated, leading to development of simple assembly language programs.